Article updated 5/7/2014 by Ryan Waniata

 Definitely the most value for your dollar when looking specifically at content alone, Netflix Instant offers the largest content library of the three services.
 While Netflix lost content from Starz a couple years ago, the company has aggressively continued to build out the library of television shows in addition to popular films from the past thirty years.

-Analysts estimate that Netflix’s content library is roughly double to triple the size of Amazon’s library.
-It’s also larger than Hulu’s library, but the type of content that’s available on Hulu is significantly different than what’s available on Netflix.
-Regarding the retail giant, don’t discount Amazon based solely based on the content volume.
-Strategically speaking, Amazon is attempting to pick up television shows and movies that have expired on Netflix in addition to snagging exclusive access to popular shows like Downton Abbey and Falling Skies as well as timed exclusives on shows like Fringe and the West Wing.
+Analysts estimate that Netflix’s content library is roughly double to triple the size of Amazon’s library, though the company has made a push to catch up.
+Netflix’s vault is also larger than Hulu’s library, but the type of content that’s available on Hulu is significantly different than what’s available on Netflix.
+Regarding the retail giant, don’t discount Amazon based solely on the content volume.
+Strategically speaking, Amazon is attempting to pick up television shows and movies that have expired on Netflix in addition to snagging exclusive access to popular shows like Downton Abbey and Falling Skies.

 Release Date: Hulu Plus

 If you are the type of person that absolutely wants to see the latest episode of a new show the week that it airs on a major network, you really can’t go wrong with Hulu Plus.
 While the availability of new episodes is often dependent on the network, the majority of new episodes are available the following day after the show airs.

 Of course, the ability to catch the newest shows right away comes anchored to a massive caveat: commercials.
 Users who pay for Hulu Plus do so knowing they will have to watch a stream of ads, which has only grown more frequent as the service has expanded.
 To compound the issue, many of the ads are on re-feed over a single series, which means binge watchers will see the same commercials over, and over, and over again.